 The Black Death

-The Black Death is infamously known for ravaging the streets of Europe, but the plague was also history’s worst pandemic, killing up to 200 million people across Afro-Eurasia.
+The Black Death was the worst pandemic in history, killing up to 200 million people across Afro-Eurasia.
 These classroom-ready lesson plans and teaching materials encourage students to think critically about the scale of the bubonic plague, use causal reasoning to uncover how it started, and map its global effects.

 How to Teach the Black Death